COPASI carries out simulation and analysis of biochemical network

 (levels 1 to 3).
 Models can also be exported in

-Berkeley Madonna format, and as C code (in addition to MathML and Latex).
+Berkeley Madonna format, and as C code (code for the differential equations).

 Simulation can be performed either with stochastic kinetics or with